Deploying File Server and Password Manager

 - PDF Tools: https://pdf.\<CLUSTER_DOMAIN>:\<HTTPS_PORT>

-- OCIS: https://files.\<CLUSTER_DOMAIN>:\<HTTPS_PORT>
+- OCIS: https://cloud.\<CLUSTER_DOMAIN>:\<HTTPS_PORT>

 - Vaultwarden: https://vault.\<CLUSTER_DOMAIN>:\<HTTPS_PORT>